01-02 - Foundations - Dig Foundation

 You should now after the excavation have a completely level flat site.
 During the excavation you will have uprooted all the stakes you previously put in to show the house outline.
 Anyway they were probably not very accurate if the land was not flat.
 You can now mark out the house accurately given the flat surface.

 Start by re-doing your "North South" reference string.
 This should be from the northern perimeter of the excavated flat surface to either due south or to a stake as far south as you can get such that the string is accurately pointing at the object of interest (eg a specific mountain).
+Note that this initial north-south reference string does not represent anthing on the building (eg a wall or whatever).
+It is purely used to establish the direction you want the building to face.

 You may also need a copy of the string nearer the bottom of the excavation.
+You can set this lower string by hanging plumb-bobs from the upper string.

 Next re-establish your "East West" reference.
 This will be placed at the northern edge of the footing for the main house rectangle.
 It needs to be exactly at 90 degrees to the "North South" reference string.
 I find that using a 90 degree dual laser tool is useful for establishing a right angle.
 You can align one edge with the string at the required point along the string.

-After adding up all the distances that you need to allow for, measure from the northern most edge of the excavated flat area along the north south reference string and that is the point at which the East West reference string will cross at 90 degrees.
+After adding up all the bump-out distances that you need to allow for, measure from the northern most edge of the excavated flat area along the north south reference string and that is the point at which the East West reference string will cross at 90 degrees.

 It is important that the batterboard assemblies are very strong.
 A lot depends on the accuracy with which you mark-out the foundations, and that means you don't want the batter boards to move.